Theft Cases

 In California, theft is defined as intentionally and unlawfully taking another’s person’s property with the intent to permanently deprive the owner of it.
 You can be charged with petty or grand theft depending upon the value of the property that was allegedly stolen.
 The penalties vary with the type of charge and, there may be civil as well as criminal penalties.

-If you or a loved one is facing theft charges in San Jose or Santa Clara County, contact Steven H. Nakano, Attorney at Law today to discuss your case and learn all your legal options.
+If you or a loved one is facing theft charges in San Jose or Santa Clara County, contact Steven H. Nakano, Attorney at Law today to discuss your legal options and protect your rights.

 Our Settlements & Verdicts